rlberry-py/rlberry/docs/user_guide.md

 - Transfer Learning (In construction)
 - [Hypothesis testing for comparison of RL agents](comparison_page)
 - [Adaptive hypothesis testing for comparison of RL agents with AdaStop](adastop_userguide)

+# Contributing to rlberry
+If you want to contribute to rlberry, check out [the contribution guidelines](contributing).